ryanwmichaud/TabV4/README.md

     from root
         - "npm start" to start react development server on localhost:3000 from server folder in different terminal
-        - "npm run" to enable backend to do calculations
+        - "npm start" to enable backend to do calculations
         - "npm run dev" to use a nodemon server to restart with every save